nikitavoloboev/data/docs/notes/inlang-git-sdk-rfc.md

 Performance should be of no concern.
 You are not doing anything heavy as far as operations go.

 ### Implementation details for WASM Git

-Exploring using WASM Git to replace isomorphic git in Inlang [here](https://github.com/nikitavoloboev/git-sdk).

-Still some issues to resolve.

 > Currently exploring this approach to rebuild current Inlang editor with libgit2